 If you have properly accomplished these steps, you should be able to plug the USB into a computer, get a blinking light, and copy your data over.

-A failed attempt will result in your drive not getting power, or you may burn some of the components of your drive listed above.
+A failed attempt will result in your drive not getting power, or you may burn some of the components of your drive as described above.

 **You will either get your data back, or find yourself in a potentially worse situation. (if this worked for you please leave a comment below, share this post, and/or link to it!)